Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/techniques_and_tricks_for_debugging_multiplayer_games.md

 The same applies to very high latencies (1000ms) - these stress the lag hiding techniques, allowing us to visualize what the different lag hiding techniques are doing.

-### Increase time before timeout when using breakpoints to debug a Client or Server
+### Using breakpoints to debug a Client or Server

-Using breakpoints is a very common way of debugging a game, but, as it pauses the game, it can result in the connection timing out if you stay too long in this mode.
-To avoid this, you can temporarily increase the timeout value.
-If you are using the [UTP adapter for Netcode](../../transport-api/introduction.md) you can edit the `DisconnectTimeout` field of the `UnityTransport` script used by your `NetworkManager`.
-However, make sure that you reset this value afterwards when you're no longer debugging.
+You can use breakpoints to debug a game, but your connection may time out if you stay too long in this mode.
+Since it pauses your game, you can temporarily increase the timeout value to avoid disconnecting.

+If you are using the [UTP adapter for Netcode](../../transport-api/introduction.md) edit the `DisconnectTimeout` field of the `UnityTransport` script used by your `NetworkManager`.
+Make sure that you reset this value when you are no longer debugging.